 It is advisable to go first thing in the morning or at dusk, since there is no shade during the day and it can get quite hot.
 If it is not convenient for you to visit during these hours, remember to wear sunscreen and a hat.
 Don’t forget to bring water.

 The walk takes between 20 and 25 minutes one way.
 If you are going to go all the way to the end of the trail and back, you will need about 45 minutes.
 A little longer if you are going to make stops to appreciate the surroundings or take some pictures.

 Ubud Monkey Forest

-Ubud is home to one of the main monkey sanctuaries in Bali.
-The Ubud Monkey Forest invites you to take a walk among trees, temples and, of course, hundreds of monkeys.
-If you have never seen Macaques up close, you will find it very entertaining to observe.
-Also, the place itself is very beautiful.
+The center of Ubud is one of the main homes for monkeys in Bali.
+The Ubud Monkey Forest invites you to take a walk among trees, temples, and, of course, hundreds of Indonesian macaques.
+If you have never seen this animal closely, you will find it very entertaining to observe its behavior.
+Besides, the place itself is very beautiful.

 I remind you that you have to be careful with monkeys.
-Some of the recommended safety measures are watching your possessions, not touching or feeding the monkeys, not carrying food, not panicking if a monkey climbs on you, and not looking them in the eye.
+Some of the recommended safety measures are to watch your possessions, do not touch or feed the monkeys, do not bring food, do not panic if a monkey climbs on you, and do not stare into their eyes.

-Saraswati Temple, also known as Ubud Water Palace, is located in the center of Ubud.
-The temple is dedicated to the goddess of knowledge and was built in the mid-20th century.
-The temple’s main tourist attractions are the ponds full of lotus flowers on the entrance.
-In fact, tourists aren’t allowed inside the temple because it’s reserved only for religious locals when they want to pray.
-Entrance to the outer part if free.
+The Saraswati Temple, also known as the Ubud Water Palace, is located in the center of Ubud.
+It is dedicated to the goddess of knowledge and was constructed in the middle of the 20th century.
+The main attractions in the temple are the water ponds filled with lotus leaves and the entrance gate.
+In fact, tourists cannot access the interior as it is reserved for locals who come to pray.
+Access to the outdoor area is free of charge.

 Goa Gajah Temple